Brain Abscess in Children

 An abscess is a pocket of infection.
 In the brain, an abscess may be in one or more areas.
 This condition may cause problems with how the brain and spinal cord function.
-It is a serious and life-threatening condition that needs to be treated right away.
+It's a serious and life-threatening condition that needs to be treated right away.

 What causes a brain abscess in a child?

 The more common causes of a brain abscess in children are viruses, fungi, and bacteria.
 Bacteria are the most common cause.
 Bacteria and viruses can infect the brain in 3 ways:

 - Infection spreads from another area of the body, usually nearby.
 This may be an ear infection, sinus infection, or dental infection.

 - Infection is spread through the bloodstream from the lung or chest area, from the heart (endocarditis), or from the cerebrospinal fluid (CSF) to the brain (meningitis).

 - Viruses or bacteria enter the brain through a wound in the head.

 Which children are at risk for a brain abscess?

-A child is more at risk for a brain abscess if he or she has any of the below:
+A child is more at risk for a brain abscess if they have any of these:

 - Heart disease that is present from birth (congenital)